EPL GW-6 FPL Player Picks

-Let’s take a look at some of the players that stand out for gameweek-6.
+Let’s take a look at some of the players that stand out for GW-6.

 Goalkeepers